David-creative/Python-Projects/README.md

 Module 5: Program that prints Pascal's Triangle given input of number of rows.

 Module 7: Lottery game program.
 Calculates probability of winning game given user input total number of numbers and number of bets placed.

+Project_7: Created a Python program to perform the Quick Select algorithm and for an array of n elements it should find the k-th smallest element of the array.